multiprocessio/fakegen/README.md

 latest release, you can do so with Go 1.17+:

 ```
-$ go install github.com/multiprocessio/dsq@latest
+$ go install github.com/multiprocessio/fakegen@latest
 ```

-`dsq` will likely work on other platforms that Go is ported to such as AARCH64 and OpenBSD, but tests and builds are only run against x86_64 Windows/Linux/macOS.
+`fakegen` will likely work on other platforms that Go is ported to such as AARCH64 and OpenBSD, but tests and builds are only run against x86_64 Windows/Linux/macOS.